 For years I’ve kept a personal list of my favorites (restaurants, hotels, stores, bakeries, etc.) that I was happy enough to give out to friends, editors, colleagues – and, well, anyone who asked.
 And a lot of what I discover makes its way to this blog, where I write about all sorts of good stuff in Rome, Italy and beyond.

-EAT ROME, EAT FLORENCE and EAT VENICE are the result of my years of eating and living in Italy, all boiled down into handy, nifty apps.
+EAT ITALY Is the result of my years of eating and living in Italy, all boiled down into handy, nifty app.
 Don’t go expecting exhaustive.
-If you want ALL the restaurants in Rome or Florence there are tons of guide books out there – in English and Italian.
-EAT ROME, EAT FLORENCE and EAT VENICE are simply what I think is the best.
+If you want ALL the restaurants in each city there are tons of guide books out there – in English and Italian.The EAT ITALY apps are simply what I think is the best.
 In other words, these are all places that I go to, love and would send friends to.
 I’ve edited them all down to a list you can trust.

 RAVES FOR THE EAT ITALY APPS:

 TRAVEL & LEISURE: Top Italian Food Guide App: GPS-enabled apps with Minchilli’s picks and reviews for the best places to eat, drink, and shop for food in each city

-- FOOD & WINE: For anyone planning to visit cities in Italy, here’s a suggestion: The Eat apps written by Elizabeth Minchilli, veteran traveler and Italy specialist.
+FOOD & WINE: For anyone planning to visit cities in Italy, here’s a suggestion: The Eat apps written by Elizabeth Minchilli, veteran traveler and Italy specialist.

 LA TIMES: “Minchilli’s judgements are informed and unvarnished.”

 CONDE NAST TRAVELLER: “Elizabeth Minchilli, a true aficionado”